AnkiTools/AnkiSharp/README.md

 - Add images and audio :zzz:
 - Generate audio with synthetizer or other tools?
 (Need to be careful about different languages) :zzz:

+## Issues

+- If you add the character ' the SQL query doesn't work

 ## Resources

 - [Anki APKG format documentation](http://decks.wikia.com/wiki/Anki_APKG_format_documentation)